Commercial Real Estate

 Mr. Lavelle has also addressed several local chapters of the Illinois C.P.A.
 Society and insurance brokers on various aspects of estate and business planning.

-Mr. Lavelle is a former member of the CHICAGO PLANNING COUNCIL, an organization of interrelated estate planning professionals, such as attorneys, CPA's, and financial advisors.
+Kerry Lavelle is now a member of the CHICAGO PLANNING COUNCIL, an organization of interrelated estate planning professionals, such as attorneys, CPA's, and financial advisors.